lllllll-llll-llllll/tomato/README.md

-tomato is a simple pomodoro app for being productive. it is made with autoit and so only works on windows. tomato minimizes everything and then displays message boxes that tell you to either work on your task or take a break.
+tomato is a simple pomodoro app for being productive, made with autoit and so only works on windows.
+tomato minimizes all windows and displays message boxes telling you to either work on a task or take a break.

 tomato.au3 - autoit source code
 tomato.ico - icon